 If someone dies at work, or on a journey to and from work, there are usually investigations undertaken in respect of the cause of that person’s death.

 The investigations into the death can include (but are not always):

 - Coronial investigations;

 What is the procedure to be followed for a death in the workplace?

-An employer will notify authorities that it is required to by law.
-This may include the Queensland Police, Workplace Health and Safety and WorkCover Queensland.
+An employer will notify authorities, as it is required to by law.
+These authorities may include the Queensland Police, Workplace Health and Safety and WorkCover Queensland.